openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 It is possible to build a cluster with the feature enabled and then add a node in a way that does not configure the workload partitions only for that node.
 We do not support this configuration as all nodes must have the feature turned on.
-However, there might be a race condition where a node is added and is in the process of being restarted with workload partitioning, during that process pods being admitted will trigger a warning.
-We expect the resulting error message described in [failure modes](#failure-modes) to explain the problem well enough for admins to recover.

 A possible risk are cluster upgrades, this is the first time this enhancement will be for multi-node clusters, we need to run more tests on upgrade cycles to